Vendor Outsourcing in Disguise: The Truth About Mainframe ‘Clouds’

 The Ruse of Saving Money with a Mainframe ‘Cloud’

 IT leaders today are faced with continual budget constraints.
 As always, there are new and shiny tools out there that are presented as the next best thing to answer all of your issues in one fell swoop.
-With the average tenure of a state CIO hovering around two years, these solutions sound great.
+With the average tenure of a state CIO hovering around four years, these solutions sound great.

 Whether it is a platform solution or a new, automated public service where you merely flip a switch, it often sounds too good to be true.